asynched/vue-todo-list-api/README.md

 ## Endpoints 🌎

+- The API url is https://vue-todo-tasks.herokuapp.com/api.
-All the endpoints are documented in the `/api/docs` found [here](https://vue-todo-tasks.herokuapp.com/api/docs).
+- All the endpoints are documented in the `/api/docs` found [here](https://vue-todo-tasks.herokuapp.com/api/docs).

 ## Running the app 💻